mmngreco/gitlab_utils/README.md

 # Usage

-## Given url and estimate post to gitlab.
+## Given a url and an estimation post to gitlab.

 This requires a `votes.txt` file with url and estimates.